Z-Wave

 {% endcode %}

 In addition to "regular" (single-channel) associations devices with multiple endpoints can support "multi-channel association".
-It may be necessary to use multi-channel association to receive updates from a devices endpoints.
-This can be configured using the `associationGroupsMultiChannel` property in the devices `zwave` options:
+In Homey versions before 13.2.0, Homey did not choose the regular or multi-channel association automatically.
+If multi-channel associations were necessary (to get updates from endpoints), they were configured using the `associationGroupsMultiChannel` property in the devices `zwave` options.

 ### Battery Device Wake Up Interval